bradtraversy/contact-keeper/README.md

 We should keep our functions pure where possible and take all our data fetching methods out of context state.
 Take a look at [ContactState.js](https://github.com/bradtraversy/contact-keeper/blob/hookfix/client/src/context/auth/AuthState.js) as an example.
 You will see all of our action creators have been taken out of the context, this gurantees that the functions never change with a update to state and can be safely added to the dependency array in useEffect.
 Each function now takes a dispatch argument as the first parameter which is passed in at the time of invocation.
-We can safely provide the dispatch via our context as react gurantees that a disatch returned from useReducer is static and won't change.
+We can safely provide the dispatch via our context as react gurantees that a dispatch returned from useReducer is static and won't change.
 So the dispatch in our context state will not be a problem.
 Here is our new `getContacts` function:

 ```js